GaryHughes/code-challenge/readme.md

+# Assumptions #

+* A given race can only contain one instance of a horse.
+* Each input file is processed separately.
+* A race can contain multiple horses each with the same price.

 # .NET Code Challenge

 You've been provided with the shell of a .Net application in Visual Studio with some sample inputs